Click here to review text of state statute

 - Notice not required if the covered entity, an independent third-party forensic auditor, or law enforcement entity determines that a breach has not resulted in or is not reasonably likely to result in substantial economic loss to affected individuals.

-Any covered entity that must notify more than 1,000 individuals of a security breach is also required to notify the three largest nationwide consumer reporting agencies and the attorney general.
+Any covered entity that must notify more than 1,000 individuals of a security breach is also required to notify the three largest nationwide consumer reporting agencies, the Attorney General, and the Arizona Department of Homeland Security using the form prescribed by the Attorney General or Arizona Department of Homeland Security (if one is made available)

 Encryption Safe Harbor / Other Exemptions